 Loose Dental Implants

 There are two parts to a tooth implant.
 The root form fixture is placed in the bone.
-After being placed, bone grows around this root form and firmly stabilizes it so that it can support a tooth or teeth.
+After being placed, bone grows around this root form, fuses to it, and firmly stabilizes it so that it can support a tooth or teeth.
 This process is called osseointegration.
 However, if the tooth crown is placed before the bone has adequate time to heal, the fixture can become loose and fail.

 If the root forms are placed in incorrect positions, they can be subject to too much stress, which will also result in loosening.
-Too many cosmetic dentist offices try to rush the process so that they can bill sooner.
+Some dental offices try to shortcut the process.

 The reason many patients need dental implants is that they lose their teeth to periodontal disease.
 Some patients are attracted by the idea of saving time by placing the root form into the fresh extraction socket, right after the removal of diseased teeth.
 But this increases the risk of infection, because the tooth socket is heavily populated with pathogenic bacteria.